mrpejker/cardano-e2e-example/tutorial/preliminaries/dapp_architecture.rst

 The **OffChain** module contains the core code for building transactions.
-It depends on plutus-apps libraries **Contract Monad** (for querying the blockchain) and **Constraints Library** (for building the transaction), the OnChain module for including the validators in the transactions, and Business logic for the core computations.
+It depends on plutus-apps libraries **Contract Monad** (for querying the blockchain) and **Constraints Library** (for building the transaction), the OnChain module for including the validators in the transactions, and the Business logic for the core computations.
 Finally, the web service is implemented on the **Main** module, using the plutus-apps tool **PAB**.
 It basically interprets the OffChain code, exposing the dApps endpoints